 Over time, dirt and grime can keep pistons from moving freely.
-This can result in pads not advancing far enough to provide adequate brake power, or pistons not moving equally.
+This can result in pads not advancing far enough to provide adequate brake power, or pistons not retracting .
 To correct this, follow the pad advance procedure as described on page 6 of our eTap AXS HRD Service Manual:

-Gently squeeze the brake lever several times until the pistons have advanced and contact the pad spacer.
-One piston may move faster than the other; continue to squeeze the lever until the pistons touch the spacer.
+- Gently squeeze the brake lever several times until the pistons have advanced and contact the pad spacer.
+One piston will always move slightly faster than the other; don't worry about that.
+Continue to squeeze the lever until the pistons touch the spacer.

 Lever Goes to the Handlebar